odlgroup/odl/doc/source/guide/numpy_guide.rst

 Casting vectors to and from arrays
 ==================================
-ODL vectors are stored in an abstract way, enabling storage on the CPU, GPU, or perhaps on a cluster on the other side of the world.
+ODL vectors are stored in an abstract way, enabling storage on the CPU, GPU, using different backends which can be switched using the `impl` argument when declaring the space.
 This allows algorithms to be written in a generalized and storage-agnostic manner.
-Still, it is often convenient to be able to access the data and look at it, perhaps to initialize a vector, or to call an external function.
+Still, it is often convenient to be able to access the raw data either for inspection or manipulation, perhaps to initialize a vector, or to call an external function.

 To cast a NumPy array to an element of an ODL vector space, one can simply call the `LinearSpace.element` method in an appropriate space::